 Whether you’re manufacturing athletic shoes, dress shoes, sandals, boots, safety shoes, and children's shoes, footwear inspection is essential that can ensure your suppliers are meeting your quality and safety expectations.

-The essential inspection checklists for pre-shipment inspections to manage footwear quality:
+The essential inspection on-site test checklists for pre-shipment inspections to manage footwear quality:

 1. Carton drop test